Alice Morrissey: Faith and politics

-The Catholic Church did not take a political stance on women's suffrage at the start, rather its spiritual leaders pronounced concerns about the impact of political engagement in the role of women in civil society, for example Cardinal Manning the Archbishop of Westminster (a former Anglican) said in 1871 at St. Mary Moorfield he hoped English womanhood would ‘resist by a stern moral refusal, the immodesty which would thrust women from their private life of dignity and supremacy into the public conflicts of men.
-His successor, Cardinal Vaughan, was more open to change and was reported as saying '‘I believe that the extension of the Parliamentary Franchise to women upon the same conditions as it is held by men would be a just and beneficial measure, tending to raise rather than to lower the course of national legislation.’

-Morrissey clearly was among the Catholic community who agreed with the more liberal approach, and was seen as principled in her prison experience as reported in the Catholic press.
+The Catholic Church did not take a political stance on women's suffrage at the start, rather its spiritual leaders pronounced concerns about the impact of political engagement in the role of women in civil society, for example Cardinal Manning the Archbishop of Westminster (a former Anglican) said in 1871 at St. Mary Moorfield that he hoped English womanhood would "resist by a stern moral refusal, the immodesty which would thrust women from their private life of dignity and supremacy into the public conflicts of men."
+His successor, Cardinal Vaughan, was more open to change and was reported as saying "I believe that the extension of the Parliamentary Franchise to women upon the same conditions as it is held by men would be a just and beneficial measure, tending to raise rather than to lower the course of national legislation."
+Morrissey was among the Catholic community who agreed with the more liberal approach, and was seen as principled in her prison experience, as reported in the Catholic press.

 Morrissey and fellow Catholic WSPU leader, Patricia Woodlock, were imprisoned in March 1907, for suffragette activism.
-Other Catholic women activists locally included Florence Barry daughter of a Persian Austrian merchant,Bertha Quinn a clothing worker of Leeds, Violet Bryant a nurse of Newcastle, and even an Augustinian nun, Mother Mary Frances (of St Augustine's Priory girls school in Ealing), who chained herself to railings, broke windows and was imprisoned for the cause.
+Other Catholic women activists locally included Florence Barry, daughter of a Persian Austrian merchant, Bertha Quinn a clothing worker of Leeds, Violet Bryant a nurse of Newcastle, and an Augustinian nun, Mother Mary Frances (of St Augustine's Priory girls school in Ealing), who chained herself to railings, broke windows and was imprisoned for the cause.
 Other Catholic women led debates and discussions instead, such as Gabrielle Jeffery, Mary Kendall, Alice Meynell, Elisabeth Christitch, and Leonara De Alberti (who became the editor of the Catholic Suffragist) establishing the first Catholic Women's Suffrage Society in 1911.
-By 1919, Christitch was given a Vatican Papal audience with Benedict XV the head of the Catholic faith, who was reported as having said '‘we should like to see women electors everywhere’.
+By 1919, Christitch was given a Vatican Papal audience with Benedict XV the head of the Catholic faith, who was reported as having said "we should like to see women electors everywhere."

-Despite strong and sometimes violent sectarian movements in Merseyside, it is noted that the women: Catholic Women's suffrage groups and Protestant Church League for Women's Suffrage members worked effectively together, with joint events occasionally, remarkable co-operation for that era, even for Eleanor Rathbone, outspoken against WSPU militancy but content to work with its individuals in Merseyside, where key women engaged in society across political, religious and class divides, perhaps uniquely.
+Despite sectarian tensions in Merseyside, Catholic and Protestant Church League for Women's Suffrage members worked effectively together, with joint events held occasionally.
+Eleanor Rathbone, who opposed WSPU militancy, nevertheless worked alongside individual WSPU members in Merseyside who engaged in society across political, religious and class divides.